Use a Local Dynamic List¶

 Note

-You can read more about customizing attributes in the form.yml
+You can read more about customizing attributes in the form.yml file for

 Interactive Apps under the